pydoit/doit/doc/cmd_run.rst

 `doit` provides different options to check if files are up to date.
 Use the option ``--check_file_uptodate`` to choose:

- * default: use the timestamp, size and md5sum of the file.
+ * md5: use the md5sum of the file.
  * timestamp: use only the timestamp and size.

 .. code-block:: console